About us

-I began my foundation training in human psychology where I completed a Bachelor of Science from The University of Melbourne, with majors in psychology and behavioural neuroscience, and followed onto a Postgraduate Diploma of Psychology from The University of Ballarat.
+Originally from regional Victoria, I am now based in the western suburbs of Melbourne.
+Beginning my early university education with a Bachelor of Science from The University of Melbourne in 2003, I majored in psychology and behavioural neuroscience.
+I then followed on to also complete a Postgraduate Diploma of Psychology from The University of Ballarat.
 These foundations piqued my interest and passion for behaviour and psychological well being.
-After completing my university studies I got involved in working with an assistance dog training organisation that also worked with young people experiencing social, vocational and emotional challenges learning to train dogs.
-The rest is history.
-I went on to complete a Certificate III in Dog Behaviour and Training with the National Dog Trainers Federation.
-I have continued to do further studies in dog training and behaviour through completing a number of courses in behaviour and training.
-I also regularly attend conferences and workshops with world renowned dog behaviourists and scientists in canine behaviour.
+After completing my university studies I got involved in working with an assistance dog training organisation that also ran programs for young people experiencing social, vocational and emotional challenges in learning how to train dogs.
+The rest is history!
+I went on to complete a Certificate III in Dog Behaviour and Training and have continued to do further studies in dog training and behaviour through completing a number of courses in behaviour and training.

-I’m committed to personally mentoring dog owners through education around their dog’s behaviour and learning processes, and the welfare and behavioural implications of the way we interact and engage with our best mates.
+I’m committed to personally mentoring dog guardians through education around their dog’s behaviour and learning processes, and the welfare and behavioural implications of the way we interact and engage with our best mates.

 Education: